shreshth410/playlist-transfer/README.md

 - **Real-Time Progress**: Visual feedback during transfer operations
 - **Conflict Resolution**: Handle duplicate tracks and unavailable songs intelligently

-## Installation

-1. Clone this repository or download the source code
-2. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the extension directory
-5. The extension icon will appear in your Chrome toolbar

 ## Setup

-1. **API Keys Required**: You'll need to register developer accounts and obtain API keys for:
-   - Spotify Web API
-   - Apple Music API (MusicKit)
-   - YouTube Data API v3
-   - Amazon Music API (if available)
+1. Clone this repository.
+2.  **Create a `config.js` file** in the root directory of the project.

-2. **Configuration**: Add your API credentials to the extension settings
+3. Add your API credentials to `config.js` by following the structure in `config.example.js`.

-3. **Authentication**: Sign in to each music platform you want to use for transfers
+4. Open Chrome and navigate to `chrome://extensions/`.
+5. Enable "Developer mode" and click "Load unpacked" to load the extension.

 ## Usage